94th Academy Awards: Winners and nominees

 The nominees for the 94th Academy Awards were announced on February 8, 2022, by actors Leslie Jordan and Tracee Ellis Ross.
 The Power of the Dog led all nominees with twelve nominations; Dune came in second with ten.
 The winners were announced during the awards ceremony on March 27.

 CODA became the first Best Picture winner to be distributed via a streaming platform and the first one starring a primarily deaf cast.
 Its three nominations were the fewest for any Best Picture winner since 1932's Grand Hotel, and it was the first Best Picture winner without directing or film editing nominations since the aforementioned film.
 Furthermore, it became the first without any nominations in the below-the-line categories since 1980's Ordinary People.

 Best Director winner Jane Campion was the third woman to win the award and the first woman to be nominated twice, having previously been nominated for 1993's The Piano.
 The Power of the Dog became the first film to win Best Director as its sole award since 1967's The Graduate.
-Best Original Screenplay winner Kenneth Branagh was the first person to have been nominated in seven different categories throughout his career, having also been nominated as one of the producers for Belfast.
+Best Original Screenplay winner Kenneth Branagh was the first person to have been nominated in seven different categories throughout his career, having also been nominated as director and as one of the producers for Belfast.

 Best Supporting Actor winner Troy Kotsur became the first deaf man and second deaf individual overall to win an acting award.
 Best Supporting Actress winner Ariana DeBose was the first Afro-Latina person and first openly queer woman of color to win an acting Oscar.
 Furthermore, as a result of her win for portraying Anita in the 2021 film adaptation of the Broadway musical West Side Story, she and Rita Moreno, who previously won for playing the same character in the 1961 film adaptation, became the third pair of actors to win for portraying the same character in two different films.

 Nominated for their performances as Leda Caruso in The Lost Daughter, Best Actress nominee Olivia Colman and Best Supporting Actress nominee Jessie Buckley were the third pair of actresses nominated for portraying the same character in the same film.
 Flee became the first film to be nominated for Best Animated Feature, Best International Feature Film, and Best Documentary Feature in the same year.